amd/ZenDNN/docs/logging.md

 [API    ][info   ][0.021139]:Operator create - matmul_bf16_operator
 ```

-### Test Logs
+### 4.2.
+Test Logs

-ZenDNNL provides test-level logs to monitor the execution of test cases and validation processes.
+ZenDNN* provides test-level logs to monitor the execution of test cases and validation processes.
 These logs are enabled by setting the `ZENDNNL_TEST_LOG_LEVEL` environment variable.

-#### Enabling Test Logs
+#### 4.2.1.
+Enabling Test Logs
 To enable test logs, set the log level for the `TEST` module to verbose (4):
 ```bash
 export ZENDNNL_TEST_LOG_LEVEL=4
 ```

-#### Test Log Details
+#### 4.2.2 Test Log Details
-When test logs are enabled, ZenDNNL outputs detailed information about test execution, including:
+When test logs are enabled, ZenDNN* outputs detailed information about test execution, including:
 - Test case names and descriptions.
 - Validation results (e.g., successful or failed).
 - Any warnings or errors encountered during testing.